-Hamstring strains are graded 1, 2, or 3 depending on how bad they are.
-A professional therapist will perform some specific tests to help diagnose the type and extent of your injury.
+Hamstring strains are strains graded 1, 2, or 3 depending on how bad they are.
+Your doctor or physio will perform some specific tests to help diagnose your pulled hamstring.